Liran Kohener: Biography

 Kohener was born in Rishon LeZion, Israel, to Israeli-born parents.
 Her father is of Turkish Jewish descent, whereas her mother is of Moroccan Jewish and Egyptian Jewish descent.
 To celebrate her Bat Mitzvah, Kohener travelled with family all across Europe.
 After graduating high school, she served as a soldier in the Israeli Air Force.

-In 2009, she competed with fellow Miss Israel Elena Ralph in the first season of reality show HaMerotz LaMillion (the Israeli version of The Amazing Race).
+In 2009, Kohener competed with fellow Miss Israel Elena Ralph in the first season of the reality show HaMerotz LaMillion (the Israeli version of The Amazing Race).
 She married Israeli naturopath and television persona Guy Geyor in 2015.
 They have two daughters.